I regularly teach classes in mineralogy, petrology, and geochemistry at UNL:

 Geology 200.
 Mineralogy

 Taught in the fall semester, this 2-credit class covers crystallography, optical mineralogy, and the properties of the most common rock-forming minerals.
-The course includes a mineral-focused field trip to the Black Hills of South Dakota, with spectacular stops at the Harney Peak granite near Mt.
+Conditions permitting, the course includes a mineral-focused field trip to the Black Hills of South Dakota, with spectacular stops at the Harney Peak granite near Mt.
 Rushmore, local caves, and, when possible, incredible local pegmatite mineral mines.

 Geology 201.
 Igneous and Metamorphic Petrology

 Taught in the spring semester, this 2-credit class covers igneous petrology, metamorphic petrology, basic phase diagrams, microscopy and petrography studies, and the properties of the most common types of igneous and metamorphic rocks.
-In the future, this course will incorporate a field trip to the ancient Precambrian gneisses of southern Minnesota.
+Conditions permitting, the course includes a field trip to the ancient Precambrian gneisses of southern Minnesota.

 Geology 110.
 Deadly Planet

 This spring semester class for non-majors explores the science behind geologic natural hazards and catastrophic events, and how that science intersects with society's response and preparation in the face of a dynamic and hazardous world.
-Includes an in-class field trip to a local urban flood management project.
+Typically includes an in-class field trip to a local urban flood management project.

 Geology 412/812.
 Volcanology and Igneous Petrology

 This advanced undergraduate/graduate level course explores advanced igneous petrography and petrology, an introduction to igneous geochemistry, and an introduction to the study of volcanology.
-Typically offered in alternate years, depending on demand.
+Typically offered in alternate years, depending on interest.

 Geology 499.
 Independent Study

 Students who are interested in exploring igneous petrology or geochemistry and related research may request supervision for independent study credits.
 Note that I can only supervise a few independent research students per semester, and this is only open to upper level, high-caliber students and with my prior approval.
 Please request a meeting if you wish to discuss this opportunity.

 (Geology 210.
-Earth Materials: Rocks and Minerals) [This course has been retired and is no longer offered.]
+Earth Materials: Rocks and Minerals) [This course has been retired and is no longer normally offered.]